cxxxxxxxxxxxxx/gc5150-sierrachart-ref/README.md

 ### Forex Factory

-This study downloads the weeks Forex Events from [Forex Factory](https://www.forexfactory.com).
+This study downloads the weeks Forex Events from [Forex Factory](https://www.forexfactory.com) and displays them on your chart.
 Main features:
 - Filter by all currencies (Countries)
 - Filter by Expected Impact
 - Alerts via Subgraphs to color candles 10m before event